Simeon199/KanMind/README.md

 # KanMind Backend

 This is a backend built using Django and Django REST Framework, designed specifically for task management on Kanban boards.
-It fully supports CRUD operations and serves as the Python equivalent of the Join app's backend.
+It fully supports CRUD operations and serves as the Python equivalent of the KanMind app's backend.
 The respective frontend repository can be found under the following link:
 [KanMind Frontend](https://github.com/Developer-Akademie-Backendkurs/project.KanMind)

 ## Table of Contents